RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/Filters-RosettaScripts.md

 **[[AlignmentAAFinder|AlignmentAAFinderFilter]]** - Scans through an alignment, tests all possible amino acids at each position, and generates a file of passing amino acids.

+**[[AlignmentGapInserter|AlignmentGapInserterFilter]]** - Scans through an alignment and inserts gaps where the alignment positions in the alignment are not representative of the chemical environment of the pose sequence.

 ### Geometry

 **[[AngleToVector|AngleToVectorFilter]]** - Filter on angle between two atoms on the first residue of a chain and a given vector.